 We are able to offer Tier 4 visas to international students who meet the UK Visas and Immigration pre-determined criteria.
 When you apply for your course, you must let us know if you are an international student and will require a Tier 4 visa.
 Please see our guidance notes here.
 The Tier 4 visa process is governed to us by the UK Government and regulations are subject to change.
 We strongly advise that you keep up to date with the rules and regulations via the UKVI website.

-Once you have been accepted onto a course, we can start the process of issuing you with your CAS number which you need in order to apply for a Tier 4 visa.
-Please note that the full process can take up to three months so we advise international applicants to apply as early as they can.
+Once you have been accepted onto a course, we will start the process of issuing you with your CAS number which you will need in order to apply for a tier 4 visa.

 The UK Visas and Immigration website has a lot of information for international students.